Health Promotion, Return to Work, Disability, Sick Leave

 2. Contact your supervisor in advance to your return to work date.
 This will allow your supervisor to make any arrangements necessary to facilitate your return to work.
 This may include scheduling of other staff, procurement of special equipment, etc.

-3. Attend regular Return to Work meetings with your supervisor and the Return to Work/Disability Management Advisor (RTWDMA).
+3. Attend regular Return to Work meetings with your supervisor and the Organizational Health Specialist.
 The purpose of these meetings is to:

 - review medical information and the return to work plan and to understand how you will evaluate success and address issues